Challenge 1 - Onion wars

-For each case, a line starting with "Case #x: " followed by the minimum number of pizzas you need to order to ensure that nobody goes hungry.
+For each case, there should be a line starting with "Case #x: " followed by the minimum number of tortilla you must bring.

 Test your code